-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 DeviantArt is an online community where people share artwork, videos, and photography.

-As of 2017, the site had over 26 million members and 251 million submissions.
+Most recent stats show that the site has over 26 million members and 251 million submissions.

 Art can be browsed by categories such as type, operating system customization utilities, skins for applications, and more.